Instant payments: Accelerating treasury disruption

 Set your strategy for the future

-Ultimately, instant payments will have ubiquitous reach through the RTP network and FedNow Service, so companies that are committed to adding instant payments should start the conversations with their financial institution now.
+Ultimately, instant payments will have ubiquitous reach through the RTP network and the FedNow Service, so companies that are committed to adding instant payments should start the conversations with their financial institution now.

 At U.S. Bank, we listen, understand and meet our customers where they are on their digital journey and work collaboratively to remove friction in the payments process.
 We were part of the first payment on the RTP network and participated in the FedNow pilot.